 Another great way to incorporate 3 tones is having white perimeter cabinetry with a strong color statement on the island and backsplash.

 And yet another inspiring way to showcase 3 tones in the kitchen: All-white cabinetry with a black hood and saddle-colored counter stools.

 Painting your lower kitchen cabinets a bold color is another easy and tasteful way to transform your space into a trendy 3-toned kitchen.
 To make this cabinet painting trend work, it’s best if the upper cabinet areas (if there are any) remain white and “disappear” into the surrounding walls.
 This is a common tactic used for 2-toned kitchens as well.
 And, by simply adding in wood shelving or a tall wood wall-unit, your kitchen can be easily transformed into a 3-toned gem.

-See below how two-toned cabinets (navy and white) work with these bold yellow stools.
+Also, two-toned cabinets (navy and white) work with bold yellow stools.

-A popular 2020 kitchen trend, bright blue lower cabinets shown here with white tiled walls and wood shelving.
+A popular 2020 kitchen trend, bright blue lower cabinets with white tiled walls and wood shelving.